 Mr. Lockwood said he could not understand why safety of local residents can not take precedence over other factors.
 Mr. Tiller described a “cut-through” street in his district that was plagued with fast drivers; however, when a speed study was done by VDOT, the recommendation was to raise the speed limit!
 Mr. Evelyn, citing his frustration with the process, said he won’t ask for any more speed studies, calling them a waste of the taxpayers’ money.

 Also, VDOT engineer Phillip Frazer, PE described the “SMART SCALE” program (http://vasmartscale.org/).
 SMART SCALE is about investing limited tax dollars in the right projects that meet the most critical transportation needs in Virginia.
 NKC is allowed 4 applications for funds.
 Ms. Paige indicated that NKC is already aware of this program and is preparing applications.

 Appointments: Among numerous appointments, Joe Davis was appointed District 5 member of the Planning Commission and Charles Karow was re-appointed at-large member of the Broadband Advisory Committee.

-Closed session: The BoS then when into closed session to discuss personnel matters and a proposed new business in the county.
+Closed session: The BoS then went into closed session to discuss personnel matters and a proposed new business in the county.

 Prepared by Charles Karow and Kate Ferris.